TUDelft-PRIME-Books/Calculus/book/Single-variable functions/Integration/approximating_integrals.md

 Do you notice anything that happens in the last column?

 You can see that the error in the approximation _halves_ each time the value of $h$ _halves_.
-Something similar is true for each of our composite intregation rules, which you can see in {numref}`Figure %s <Fig:NumericalIntegration:errors>`.
+Something similar is true for each of our composite integration rules, which you can see in {numref}`Figure %s <Fig:NumericalIntegration:errors>`.

 :::{figure} Images/Fig-NumericalIntegration-errors.svg
 :name: Fig:NumericalIntegration:errors